Maybe, just once, someone will call me ‘Sir’ without adding, ‘You’re making a scene.’

 There were conflicting reports from inside the stadium, which itself was badly damaged from Katrina, of rapes and murders and robbery.
 Journalists said it happened; police investigators concluded there was no evidence of any of this.
 The levees broke and things got worse.
 There was looting not seen since the Los Angeles riots in the early 90s.
 FEMA descended, along with the Army Corps of Engineers, upon New Orleans to start rebuilding.
 Often they were greeted with violence and threats.
 And somehow, all of this was of course George Bush’s fault – his attempt to “wipe out” all the underprivileged black people in New Orleans.

 And it gets better….worth the read.
-Because if you don’t, you obviously don’t care about the plight of minorities or something.
-I dunno, I’m not real familiar with how to talk “victim”.
+Because if you don\’t, you obviously don\’t care about the plight of minorities or something.
+I dunno, I\’m not real familiar with how to talk \”victim\”.

 Email This Post Email This Post | Print This Post Print This Post

-Posted in Katrina, These Things I Link | No Comments »
+Posted in Katrina, These Things I Link | Comments Off on Yeah!
+What She Said!

-There’s Never A Hurricane When You Need One
+There\’s Never A Hurricane When You Need One

 January 5th, 2007 by Kevin